Christina Easton

 About me

-Currently I am a British Academy Postdoctoral Fellow at the University of Warwick, where (amongst other things!)
-I'm working on a project on tolerance and education.
-I have a PhD in Philosophy from the LSE.
+Currently I am a British Academy Postdoctoral Fellow at the University of Warwick, where (amongst other things) I'm working on a project on tolerance and education.
+Before that I was a Fellow in Philosophy at the LSE, where I also completed my PhD in Philosophy.

 I've taught at LSE, Princeton and King's College London, including courses in moral philosophy and public policy.
-In 2017 I was awarded both the department teaching award and an LSE-wide teaching award.
+At LSE I received both departmental and university-wide teaching awards.
 I was interviewed about my experiences teaching at LSE.

 Prior to taking up the studentship at LSE, I taught Philosophy and Religious Studies to 11-18 year olds.
 Having spent 8 years in schools in the Greater London area, working my way from classroom teacher to Head of Department, I have a practical awareness of the impact of education policy on students and teachers, as well as first-hand experience of the dilemmas one encounters in the classroom that beg of philosophical reflection.